Search for

 DESCRIPTION:

 Several A-10 aircraft have also been adapted as OA-10 forward air control (FAC) platforms.
-Typically armed with rocket pods to mark targets and AIM-9 Sidewinder missiles for self-defense, the primary mission of the OA-10 is to locate targets and direct other aircraft in attacking them.
-The OA-10 is otherwise unchanged from the basic A-10, and both aircraft have been seldom updated since production ceased in the 1980s.
+Typically armed with rocket pods to mark targets and Sidewinder missiles for self-defense, the primary mission of the OA-10 is to locate targets and direct other aircraft in attacking them.
+The OA-10 is otherwise unchanged from the basic A-10, and both aircraft received few updates after production ceased in the 1980s until about 2005.

-Planners in the US Air Force had long felt that the A-10 was no longer useful in combat and would be unable to survive against modern air defenses.
+Even early in its career, Air Force planners had questioned the usefulness of the A-10 in combat and doubted its ability to survive against modern air defenses.
 Plans had called for the A-10 fleet to be gradually retired and replaced by the F-16 during the 1990s.
 However, the A-10 soon proved its worth during Operation Desert Storm in 1991 when the Warthog was credited with destroying over 1,000 Iraqi tanks, 1,200 artillery pieces, and 2,000 other vehicles.
 Two A-10 pilots also shot down Iraqi helicopters over Kuwait during the conflict.

-Though the A-10 and OA-10 fleet was again in jeopardy of being retired during the late 1990s, its subsequent service in Afghanistan and Iraq has again given the attack plane a new lease on life.
+Despite this success, the A-10 and OA-10 fleet was again in jeopardy of being retired during the late 1990s until its subsequent service in Afghanistan and Iraq again gave the attack plane a new lease on life.
 Many of the surviving aircraft are being upgraded to the A-10C standard under the Precision Engagement program.
 This upgrade includes updating the software and cockpit displays of older A-10 aircraft so they can carry the latest generation of guided weapons.

 Over 700 examples of the A-10 were originally built for the US Air Force.
 Many have since been transferred to the Air National Guard and Air Force Reserves or retired from service.
 Approximately 350 remained in use by 2004.
-As the A-10 fleet has been retired, many have been offered for sale to several foreign nations.
+As the A-10 fleet has been reduced, many of the retired planes have been offered for sale to foreign nations.

 Data below for A-10A